lcs-hnd/nvi.lua/README.md

 # kickstart.nvim
 Using Moonlander MK.I, check down below for my specific keyboard layout if you'd like.

 ## Installation

+Installation isntructions from the forked repo.
+The gitignore for *lazy-lock.json* has already been removed.

 ### Install Neovim